GaoxingZheng/deeplearning.github.io/CS231n-2016winter/Lecture 5.md

 ### Statement:
-> this reading notes summarized by YunTuring(@zheng_gao_xing@163.com), thanks for Feifei Li and his students transfer their knowledge to all over the world, thanks for Stanford University!
+> this reading notes summarized by @ChinaHQ, thanks for Feifei Li and his students transfer their knowledge to all over the world, thanks for Stanford University!
 ### Overview
 #### 1. One time setup
 *activation functions, preprocessing, weight initialization, regularization, gradient checking*